ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 - **Level 1**: The certificate is not checked at all.
 This implies that a MITM or interceptor proxy can use any certificate (and corresponding private key) to intercept network communication.
 - **Level 2**: The app checks the identity (subject) of the certificate and whether the certificate has not expired yet.
 To intercept network communication, one can use any certificate (and corresponding private key) that contains the correct subject and that has not yet expired.
 - **Level 3**: This inluces the checks from level 2 and in addition, it is checked that the certificate is signed by any one of the certificates in the Android trust store.
 To intercept network communication, one needs a certificate (and corresponding private key) signed by any of the certificates in the Android trust store.
 Alternatively, one can create a certificate using an own root certifcate and install this root certificate in the Android trust store.
-- **Level 4**: This includes the checks from level 3 and in addition, it is checked whether the certiticate is signed by the DIBA CA certificate.
+- **Level 4**: This includes the checks from level 2 and in addition, it is checked whether the certiticate is signed by the DIBA CA certificate.
 This means the certificate is pinned to the issuing CA. To intercept network communication, one needs a certificate (and corresponding private key) signed by the DIBA CA certificate.
-- **Level 5**: This includes the checks from level 3 and in addition, it is checked whether the certiticate corresponds exactly to the DIBA server certificate.
+- **Level 5**: This includes the checks from level 2 and in addition, it is checked whether the certiticate corresponds exactly to the DIBA server certificate.
 This means the certificate is pinned to the server certificate.
 To intercept network communication, one needs to use the original DIBA server certificate (and corresponding private key).

-**Check**: TBD
+**Check**: Works

 ### 2: Investments VIP Code (medium)
 To do investments, a VIP code is required that can be purchased from the bank.
 However, due to a vulnerability, it is possible to find out the correct VIP code without having to purchase it.